 There's no doubt it's a lovely, colorful display that's responsive (with some minor lag) and does support the ability to be used in an always-on mode.
 Is it a significantly better screen in the way that alters your experience of using it?
 We'd say no. Xiaomi says visibility has improved, but we can't say we massively noticed a change on that front.

 Screens are something Xiaomi does well on its trackers and if you like the idea of a fitness tracker with a bright, high-quality color screen, the Mi Band 7 does deliver that.

 Xiaomi isn't budging from the 5ATM water-resistant rating we got on the 5, which does still make it suitable for swimming and showering.

 It still uses a proprietary magnetic pogo-style charging cable that still feels a bit too flimsy for our liking and feels easy to knock out of place.

 The Mi Band 7 is a fitness tracker first and foremost, but it's seeking to offer more than something that deals in steps, sleep, and heart rate.
 It now wants to offer 'professional workout analysis' to put it in Xiaomi's words.

 What does that mean exactly?
 Well, it's now promising the kind of information that sports watches from Garmin, Polar, and Coros provide to help you better understand and manage your training if you're using this budget tracker as a training tool.

 These insights include VO2 Max estimates, training load and training effect data and it also offers recommendations on recovery post-workout.

-There's no onboard GPS, so you'll need to launch the companion app to make use of the connected GPS support to more accurately track outdoor workouts.
-We took it out for some running time and found establishing connection with the app can be hit and miss.
+There's no onboard GPS, so you'll need to launch the companion app to make use of the connected GPS support to track outdoor workouts.
+We took it out for some running time and found establishing a connection with the app can be hit-and-miss.